Department of Restorative Sciences

 Endodontics

 The Division of Endodontics is committed to providing the highest quality education to our predoctoral and advanced education students.
-Our talented faculty have developed a curriculum and competency standards in patient care pertaining to the etiology, diagnosis, prevention and treatment of diseases and injuries of the dental pulp along with associated periradicular conditions.
-Our students develop critical thinking and problem solving skills to facilitate the management of challenging clinical situations.
+Our talented faculty has developed a curriculum and competency standards in patient care pertaining to the etiology, diagnosis, prevention and treatment of diseases and injuries of the dental pulp along with associated periradicular conditions.
+Our students develop critical thinking and problem-solving skills to facilitate the management of challenging clinical situations.
 Emphasis is placed on lifelong learning, engagement with our communities through evidence-based practice and contribution to the profession through research and publication.

 Faculty